-2. Always, always, always tune up the ILS, just to have good glide slope and the localizer support.
+2. Always, always, always tune up the ILS to the cleared runway, just to have good glide slope and the localizer support.
 This is free and invaluable.
 Never bypass this step.

 3. Double check and brief magnetic headings.
 Many runway configurations at large aerodromes can be confusing especially if you are doing a circling approach.

-7. Trust your instruments, not because they are electronic, but because you’ve set them up right, you’ve cross checked them, you’ve gotten a good audio morse-code ID check, and the maps, both paper and electronic, all line up with what you are seeing outside.
+7. Trust your instruments, not because they are electronic, but because you’ve set them up right, you’ve cross checked them, you’ve gotten a good audio Morse-code ID check.
+Trust the maps, both paper and electronic, and that they are all line up with what you are seeing outside.